EntySec/HatSploit-Docs/docs/getting-started/using-hatsploit.md

 ---
 layout: default
 title: Using HatSploit
-parent: Getting Started
+parent: Getting started
 nav_order: 2
 ---

 The key question many ask is: **How do you start working with HatSploit?** This guide aims to provide a comprehensive overview of how to begin using the HatSploit Framework effectively.

-## Initial Launch
+## Initial launch

 To get started with HatSploit, the first step is to launch the framework.
 Open your terminal and execute the following command: